Redis Streams vs Kafka: 100K-500K ops/sec alternative

 for entry_id, fields in stream_entries:

-Consumer groups are what turn Redis Streams from a simple log into a real data pipeline.
-They provide the same core abstraction as Kafka consumer groups: multiple consumers share the work of processing a stream, each message is delivered to exactly one consumer in the group, and unacknowledged messages are tracked for redelivery.
+Consumer groups turn Redis Streams from a simple log into a real data pipeline.
+They give you the same shape as Kafka consumer groups.
+Many consumers share the work, each message goes to one consumer in the group, and unacked messages stay tracked for redelivery.

 Create a consumer group: